 People use the terms exercise balls and yoga balls interchangeably; there’s no real difference between them besides the name.
 Pilates balls, Swiss balls, and physio balls are other common alternate names for exercise balls.
 Don’t worry about accidentally buying the wrong product if the exercise ball you want is listed under one of these names.

 Medicine balls, on the other hand, are quite different, though they’re also used for working out, exercising, rehab, and physical therapy.
-Medicine balls are smaller but heavier.
-Though they’re meant for the same sort of activities as exercise balls, medicine balls tend to be used for rolling, throwing, and catching movements.
+Though they’re meant for the same sort of activities as exercise balls, medicine balls are smaller and heavier and tend to be used for rolling, throwing, and catching movements.
 Exercise balls, on the other hand, tend to be for sitting on and performing exercises like push-ups, planks, or stretching.

 URBNFit Exercise Ball